uwe-koeckemann/SpiderPlan/README.md

 # Installation & Test

 All commands assume the current folder is the SpiderPlan root folder.
+The run.sh script will also build the project.

-## Compile with gradlew (will download gradle and all maven dependencies):
+## Build:

 ```
  ./gradlew build